Go back 50 years in time.

-Dr. David Reuben had legions of fans after publishing his best-selling "Everything You Always Wanted to Know About Sex" in 1969.
+Dr. David Reuben had many fans after publishing his best-selling "Everything You Always Wanted to Know About Sex" in 1969.
 Murray Edelman wasn't among them.

-Edelman, then a University of Chicago graduate student, was part of a tiny band of activists who launched a gay liberation movement in the city starting late in 1969 and continuing through the early '70s
+Edelman, then a University of Chicago graduate student, was part of a tiny band of activists who launched a gay liberation movement in the city late in 1969.

 When Reuben — who depicted gay men's relationships as bleakly impersonal and short-lived — was booked to appear on a TV talk show in Chicago in January 1971, Edelman and some fellow activists decided to attend.

-Irked at being denied a chance to ask questions, Edelman rose from his seat and headed to the stage toward the end of the session, seeking to confront Reuben face-to-face.
+Irked at being denied a chance to ask questions, Edelman headed to the stage toward the end of the session, seeking to confront Reuben.
 He was hauled out of the studio, but the incident received TV and newspaper coverage.

 "It was the first time they really acknowledged there were gay activists in the city," Edelman said.